Trump Fires FBI Director James Comey

 President Donald Trump fired FBI Director James Comey on Tuesday, removing from office the veteran head of the agency carrying out a wide-ranging investigation into whether the the real estate mogul and his lieutenants conspired with Russian agents to swing the 2016 election in the Republican candidate’s favor.

-“The FBI is one of our nation’s most cherished and respected institutions and today will mark a new beginning for our crown jewel of law enforcement,” Trump said in a statement.
+“The FBI is one of our Nation’s most cherished and respected institutions and today will mark a new beginning for our crown jewel of law enforcement,” Trump said in a statement.

 In the statement, Trump said he had acted on the recommendation of Attorney General Jeff Sessions and his deputy, Rod Rosenstein.
 In a memorandum to the attorney general, Rosenstein said that Comey’s decision to hold a press conference recommending that former Secretary of State Hillary Clinton not face charges for her use of a private email system had compromised public trust in the FBI.